CSC207-UofT/course-project-bug-makers/README.md

 ## myCourseApp - Course Planning Platform for UofT Students

+> Web service, inference server and cloud mongoDB for this project have been terminated, woohoooo!

 ![myCourseApp](README.assets/p1demo.jpeg)

 > Note that this project requires `JDK1.8` and internet connection for could database operation and machine learning model inference.
 Dependencies can be found in  `build.gradle` .
 Please refer to `teamDocumentation` and `phase1` for details.